Always Be Prepared

 If you have small children remember to add extra high carb snacks in your road kit, include some books or comics and possibly some small travel games to entertain them.
 I always keep several blankets in the trunk "just in case."
 They come in handy whenever a short trip turns into an unexpectedly long one.

-If you are a family who spends a more time in the car than you do gathered around the kitchen table, consider getting a copy of Diane Flynn Keith's Carschooling book.
+If you are a family who spends a lot more time in the car than you do gathered around the kitchen table, consider getting a copy of Diane Flynn Keith's Carschooling book.
 It's jam packed with neat ideas for you and the kids.
 The book is not only educational, it's entertaining.

 Road Smart

 The highway has great advantages and provides us with the means to travel at great speeds but can be fraught with danger, especially during winter storms.
+Being alert to the many road hazards can help keep you from making a fatal error while traveling this winter.

 Most highways today have a posted minimum speed of 45 mph, which is a safe traveling speed unless you are driving during a blinding blizzard.
 The minimum speed posted applies during normal road conditions.
 You will not be ticketed for driving slower during a winter storm.
 However, in slowing down, the life you save may be your own.